edgi-govdata-archiving/edgi-scripts/README.md

 used the above `EDGI_ZOOM_API_SECRET` as the password, since that's a secret that CircleCI already knows.
 We stored the encrypted versions of these two JSON files in the repo.
-We added a line to the [CircleCI config][circleci-config2] to decrypt them for use when running in the cloud.
+We added a line to the [CircleCI config][circleci-config] to decrypt them for use when running in the cloud.

 **Setup**